- Home

 Exercising at home

-There are many ways you can exercise from the comfort of your own home too.
-And as luck would have it, some everyday household jobs count as strength training and aerobic activity.
+There are many ways you can exercise from the comfort of your home, too.
+And, as luck would have it, many everyday household jobs count as strength training and aerobic activity.

-Move It Or Lose It run classes that have been developed by experts in ageing research to help people maintain greater independence in later life.
+Move It Or Lose It runs classes that have been developed by experts in ageing research to help people maintain greater independence in later life.
 Each class is designed to help you improve your balance, flexibility, aerobic health, and strength.
-Classes are usually held UK-wide at local gyms, as well as community and leisure centres, but have gone virtual since the pandemic and can be done on-demand or live.
+Classes can be found at gyms, community halls, and leisure centres UK-wide and can also be done virtually on-demand or live.

 Classes do carry a fee – though if you already have a membership with a gym or leisure centre network, you might be able to take classes as part of this, with no extra charge.
 If you don’t have a membership, you can still take your first class for free to see if you like it.